Inflation in Japan's capital accelerates, keeps rate hike prospects intact

-TOKYO : Core inflation in Japan's capital accelerated in December as price pressures broadened, data showed on Friday, keeping alive market expectations for a near-term interest rate hike.
+TOKYO: Core inflation in Japan's capital accelerated in December while services inflation held steady, data showed on Friday (Dec 27), keeping alive market expectations for a near-term interest rate hike.

+Factory output, however, fell in November for the first time in three months, suggesting that softening overseas demand was taking a toll on the export-reliant economy.

 The Tokyo core consumer price index (CPI), which excludes volatile fresh food costs, rose 2.4 per cent in December from a year earlier, compared with a median market forecast for a 2.5 per cent gain.
 It followed a 2.2 per cent year-on-year rise in November.